APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 **NOTE**: Your JCS instance will be ready in about 30 minutes.
 Whilst we are waiting for the JCS instance to be provisioned, we can work on other components such as Developer Cloud Service.

-*You have now completed the provisioning of a JCS instance for hosting the JET UI frontend.*
+*Congratulation!
+You have now completed the provisioning of a JCS instance for hosting the JET UI frontend.*

 ## Provision a Developer Cloud Service (DevCS)

+**This step is Optional**

+**You will be advised by you instructor**

 Like other Oracle Cloud services, you must create an instance of Developer Cloud Service (DevCS) before you can start using it.
 You can create only one instance in an identity domain.